March 2020 brought upon unprecedented time for travelers.

-For those of you reading this from the US, know that trails and outdoor spaces in some National Parks have remained open.
-In fact, a March 18 news release announced US National Park entrance fees are suspended until further notice.
+For those of you reading this from the US, know that most trails and outdoor spaces in US National Parks have remained open.

-Since this was first announced, there have been news reports of crowding at popular national parks.
+There have been news reports of crowding at popular national parks.
 Many of the most visited parks have made the decision to close due to park-goers ignoring social distancing.
-As reported in the news, America’s most popular parks such as Yellowstone NP, Grand Teton NP, Yosemite NP, Rocky Mountain NP, and most of Great Smokey Mountain NP have since shutdown.
+National Park closures and openings may continue to change during the pandemic.
 So check the official NPS Health Update page for closures & up-to-date info, consider a lesser-visited park, and keep your space.

-For National Parks that remain open, expect facilities such as visitor centers to be closed and ranger programs to be canceled.
+For National Parks that remain open, expect the possibility of facilities such as visitor centers to be closed and ranger programs to be canceled.